 Relations between the White House and the Republican Congress never recovered and America suffered another four years of government-by-crisis.

 Obama was more successful in his foreign policy.

 A less collected man might have mistaken the few small-scale terrorist attacks America braved under his watch for a bigger threat.
 Not Obama.
 He identified terror as a security problem to be managed rather an enemy to be defeated in war.

 One way in which he managed that problem could soon become more problematic.
 Obama personally ordered and sanctioned the execution of suspected terrorists with remote-controlled aircraft.
 On Friday, he hands that power to a man who can barely be trusted with his own Twitter account.

 Obama wisely resisted calls to play a bigger role in the Syrian war.
 There was never an attractive option for intervention and a very real risk of making the situation worse.

 Nor did he allow the self-interest of allies like Israel and Saudi Arabia to sabotage his diplomacy with Iran.
 Imagine what the next four years might have looked like if Obama hadn’t stopped Iran’s nuclear program.

 If it seems many of Obama’s foreign-policy accomplishments are things he didn’t do, that’s because he understood the president’s priority is protecting, and where possible expanding, the liberal world order America built and nurtured in the aftermath of World War II.
 The stability of the world hinges on this intricate network of diplomatic, economic and military alliances.

-His predecessor left it to him in a weakened state, having blundered away America’s “unipolar moment” in a misguided attempt to remake the Middle East in its image.
+His predecessor left it to him in a weakened state, having blundered away America’s “unipolar moment” in a misguided attempt to remake the Middle East in its own image.